hodyroff/scs-training/Virtualization/Maintenance.md

 * You need to do regular DB maintenance work with `nova-manage` and `cinder-manage`
     - These can be part of your regular billing runs.
-* You don't normally tweak database tables directly, consider above examples as an exception, where you will very carefully document and review what you do.
+* You don't normally tweak database tables directly, consider above examples as an exception, where you will need to very carefully document and review what you do.

 ### Stuck volumes
 * Occasionally, you will find cinder volumes that users can not use and not cleanup